Leproide/Amazon_URLShortener/README.md

 This is a user script for Greasemonkey, Tampermonkey, or similar browser extensions.
 It adds a button to Amazon product pages that allows users to copy a short link to the product directly to their clipboard.

 ## Features
-- Detects the product's ASIN and generates a short link in the format: `https://www.amazon.[domain]/dp/[ASIN]`.
+- Detects the "product's ASIN" and generates a short link in the format: `https://www.amazon.[domain]/dp/[ASIN]`.
 - The button's text and alert messages are localized based on the browser's language (Italian or English).
 - Designed to work on all Amazon domains.